Diagnosis and Treatment of Hip Bursitis in Wake County

 These medications include over-the-counter options such as Ibuprofen, Naproxen, Piroxicam, and Celecoxib.
 While these are not long-term solutions, they can provide relief while on the road to recovery.

 Resources such as walking canes and crutches can be beneficial for short-term use when healing from hip bursitis.
-They take pressure off the hips and allow healing to take place faster.
+They take pressure off the hips and allow for faster healing.

-If your hip bursitis requires surgery, you can expect to be up and walking by the next day.
-In cases of nonsurgical treatment, the timeline does vary.
+If your case of hip bursitis requires surgery, you can expect to be up and walking by the next day.
+Recovery time for removal of the hip bursa is generally short, and your doctor may recommend the temporary use of a cane or crutches to help with your mobility in the first few days after surgery.
+In cases of non-surgical treatment, your recovery timeline can vary.
 However, with the supervision of your physician, you should look to improve within a couple of months.

 Leading Hip Care at Raleigh Orthopaedic